zbalkan/zbalkan.github.io/_posts/2026-04-28-ai-talent-crisis.md

     SCARCITY -->|+| AVOID
 ```

 At the macro level, this is the central structural problem.
-The remaining archetypes describe how it manifests inside organizations.
+The remaining archetypes describe how it manifests inside organisations.

 ### Success to the Successful

 The **Success to the Successful** archetype describes systems where competing activities receive unequal resources, causing advantage to compound over time.
 Here, the relevant competition is between investment in senior-augmented execution and investment in junior capability development.

 Some AI productivity studies suggest less-experienced workers can benefit substantially from AI assistance when given access and support.
 [Brynjolfsson, Li, and Raymond](https://www.nber.org/papers/w31161), for example, found novice workers benefited more from AI assistance than experienced ones in customer support.
-Organizations, however, allocate resources based on trust, perceived execution certainty, and risk tolerance.
+Organisations, however, allocate resources based on trust, perceived execution certainty, and risk tolerance.

-As AI increases the leverage of already-trusted senior staff, organizations direct more work, tooling, and budget toward senior-augmented execution.
+As AI increases the leverage of already-trusted senior staff, organisations direct more work, tooling, and budget towards senior-augmented execution.
 The more resources flow in that direction, the fewer remain for structured junior development.

 ```mermaid
 flowchart LR